Ice Caves Excursions

 This 6-7 hour ice cave excursion is offered weekly or based on minimum group size; so please call Northeast Whitewater to inquire for your group of 5 or more.
 Round-trip our ice cave excursion hike is 4 miles; and the scenic ride to and from the caves is enjoyed by guests listening to interpretive guiding and enjoying a scenic ride on Maine woods roads.
 Our full day ice cave excursion meets at 9 AM.
 Lunch and snacks are included on the full day tour.

 |Ice Cave Excursions||$ 84|

-- Ice Cave Excursions are offered weekly throughout the summer or call to inquire about a private tour!
-Book now with our weekly schedule.
+- Ice Cave Excursions are offered weekly throughout the summer or call to inquire about a private ice cave tour for additional availability!

 - All safety equipment, transportation, and Registered Maine Guide on every Ice Cave Excursion.
 Dress for the weather and wear comfortable walking shoes or boots.
 Plan to bring a long sleeve article of clothing for time spent in the ice cave!